johnae/spook/README.md

 spook -i
 ```

-This file is written as [moonscript](https://github.com/leafo/moonscript) and maps files to other files among other things.
+This file is written as [moonscript](https://github.com/leafo/moonscript) and maps files to functions.
 It understands a simple
 DSL as well as just straight moonscript for additional things.
+There's a command helper for when a shell command should run in
+response to a change.

 A functional example of mapping etc via the Spookfile (for a rails app in this case) might be: